-After you plug your USB drive to your computer, if you see a balloon popping at the right hand corner of your screen it means that a malfunction has ensued.
+Sometimes this situation will happen to you: you plug your USB drive into your computer, and see a balloon popping at the right-hand corner of your screen it means that a malfunction has ensued.
 You may see something like this:

-If you see this prompt don’t be alarmed as many before you have faced the same problem.
-There is a solution for this problem and we will reveal it to you in this article.
+If you see this prompt, don’t be alarmed as many before you have faced the same problem.
+There is a solution revealed in this article to this problem.

-There are several possibilities why this error may have occurred.
-It may be one of these.
+Before you dive into the solution part, there are several possibilities why this error may have occurred that you need to knwo first.
+It may be one of these:

-If you use a laptop instead, unplug the USB drive from it’s port and try another one to see if it will work.
-Also avoid using USB Hubs because hubs may sometimes lack sufficient current to power the drive.
-It is better to plug directly to the system.
+If you use a laptop instead, unplug the USB drive from its port and try another one to see if it will work.
+Also, avoid using USB Hubs because hubs may sometimes lack sufficient current to power the drive.
+It is better to plug directly into the system.

 If the issue is resolved after changing port it means the port you used before is faulty.

-If the first method does not work, you may need to update all your device drivers in case any of them is outdated, faulty or missing.
+If the methods above does not work, you may need to update all your device drivers in case any of them is outdated, faulty, or missing.
 Make sure you verify that your drivers are working well and to do this you will have to update them either manually or automatically.

 If you lack the skills or the patience to do the update manually you can complete the process automatically using a 3rd party application like Driver Easy or ant other Automatic driver update program.
-After downloading the program, launch it and scan for missing, outdated or faulty drivers.
-From the list of drivers provided, click each one enable the program update or replace them one after the other.
+After downloading the program, launch it and scan for missing, outdated, or faulty drivers.
+From the list of drivers provided, click each one enables the program to update or replace them one after the other.
 The update program will scan the web for compatible drivers and install them automatically.